Quattro-Bajeena/BioInf/sprawozdanie/bioinf - laptop.md

 Wan, Z., Hazel, J.W., Clayton, E.W. et al. Sociotechnical safeguards for genomic data privacy.
 Nat Rev Genet 23, 429–445 (2022)

+Genomic databases play a crucial role in the field of genetics and genomics, providing researchers with vast repositories of genetic information for analysis and exploration.
+These databases are comprehensive collections of genomic data, including DNA sequences, gene annotations, genetic variants, and other related information.
+They serve as valuable resources for studying the structure, function, and evolution of genomes across various species.
+Genomic databases store data from diverse sources, such as genome sequencing projects, research studies, and public contributions.
+They enable researchers to access and analyze genetic data on a large scale, facilitating the discovery of genetic variations associated with diseases, the identification of gene functions, and the exploration of genetic relationships between different organisms.